geraramirezjr/inverted-pendulum/README.md

 # Inverted Pendulum
 Project repository for a cart-pole inverted pendulum system.
 Designed hardware and software to support feedback control of belt gantry, DC motor, encoders, motor driver, and microcontroller.
-Developed a self swing up startup sequence and a double PID control algorithm with no external libraries that can successfully balance an inverted pendulum for 30+ seconds.
+Developed a self swing up startup sequence and a double PID control algorithm with no external libraries that can successfully balance an inverted pendulum for 30+ seconds. **Full videos: [Swingup and Balance](images/swingup_and_balance.MOV), [Balance](images/balance.MOV)**

 ![hero](images/swingup_and_balance.gif)